 Just like we cannot predict the future of equity markets as there are many factors impacting its returns, same way it is difficult to predict the interest rate movements over a longer period of time.

-But unlike Equity in debt, we have a very short-term to short-term instruments which can be used for near to medium term goals.
+But unlike Equity in debt, we have very short-term to short-term instruments which can be used for near to medium-term goals.

 SIP for long-term in debt mutual funds may be a better choice to manage the volatility.
 But it is important to understand the taxation aspects too.

-So, at the end, it is important to have a strategy at the place when you are dealing with investments.
+So, in the end, it is important to have a strategy at the place when you are dealing with investments.
 Strategy comes from your goals (Requirement), and risk profile.
-Follow a financial planning approach to be in right kind of investments suitable to your goals.
+Follow a financial planning approach to be in the right kind of investments suitable to your goals.

 If you have any questions on debt mutual funds, you may ask in the comments section below.